biafrancoff/biafrancoff/README.md

 # Hi there, I'm Beatriz Franco — a 19-year-old

-I'm Statistics student at Universidade Federal Fluminense (UFF), Brazil.
-Currently in the 3rd period of the course
+I'm a Statistics student at Universidade Federal Fluminense (UFF), Brazil, currently in the 3rd period of the course.
-I am a dedicated and curious student, looking to grow in the technology field.
+I'm a dedicated and curious student, always looking to grow in the field of technology and expand my knowledge.
-I'm currently exploring programming.
 Outside the world of code, I love watching movies and playing sports.

 ---